tagspaces/documentation/docs/tagging.md

 ![tag library general overview](/media/smart-tags-group.png)

 - **Date and time tags** are timestamps textual representations, such as _now_, _today_, _tomorrow_, etc. Applying one of these tags to a file will add a timestamp, corresponding to your choice of smart tag.
 Tagging a file with e.g. _now_ would apply the full timestamp down to the second, while tagging e.g. _month_ would tag it with a subset like `YYYYMM`.
 Smart tags have a distinguishing blue background, which they only retain in the tag library.
-- <profeature /> Applying a geo tag, opens up a dialog with an interactive map, where you can drop a pin.
+- <ProFeature /> Applying a geo tag, opens up a dialog with an interactive map, where you can drop a pin.
 The geo-location (longitude and latitude coordinates), will be added to the selected file as a tag.

 These smart tags offer a quick and easy way to timestamp documents or files, with different levels of precision.
 Dragging or applying a smart tag to a file will create a tag based on the current time date.
 Currently the following tags and formats are available: